easttennesseecc-star/Q-Top-Dog-IDE/Q-IDE_CAPABILITIES_AT_A_GLANCE.md

-# 🎯 Q-IDE COMPLETE CAPABILITIES AT A GLANCE
+# 🎯 Top Dog COMPLETE CAPABILITIES AT A GLANCE

 **Quick Reference Guide - All Features & Market Position**